-It has been a long summer, fishing-wise.
+It has been a long, dry summer as far as fishing is concerned.
 I had planned earlier trips, but work and life in general got in the way.
-But a window of opportunity appeared at work, and Brian, armed with his new learners permit, was anxious to drive the highway (Nevada law requires him to log 50 hours of driving before he can get his permit, so that’s about 2 hours a week to be ready on his 16th birthday).
+But then a window of opportunity appeared at work, and Brian, armed with his new learners permit, was anxious to drive the highway (Nevada law requires him to log 50 hours of driving before he can get his permit, which factors to about 2 hours a week to be ready on his 16th birthday).

-We left mid-afternoon on Wednesday, Brian driving the whole highway just a week after securing his permit… not bad.
-The traffic was light, so we didn’t have to pass too many slow moving trucks… whew.
+We left mid-afternoon on Wednesday, with Brian driving the whole highway just a week after securing his permit… not bad.
+The traffic was light, so we didn’t have to pass too many slow moving trucks; I’m sure we were both pleased about that.
 Upon arriving we discovered there was a car show in Ely.
-The town was already crowded, so we couldn’t stay at my usual motel.
-After three tries we ended up at Motel “we’ll leave the light on for ya” 6.
+The town was crowded, and our usual motel had no vacancy.
+After three tries we ended up at Motel 6 (“we’ll leave the light on for ya”).
 We slept in a little the next day, got breakfast around 7:30 am, then headed for Comins Reservoir which is just 10 miles outside Ely.

-I rigged up a six foot spinning outfit for Brian with a swivel about 2½ feet above the fly (the swivel keeps the fly from twirling as the spinning reel twirls the line around the spool), thus emulating what a fly fisherman would present to the fish with the added benefit of keeping the split shot from sliding down the line toward the fly.
-After setting up we got started around 8:30 am.
-I gave Brian a short lesson on float-tubing and he soon got the hang of it.
+I rigged up a six-foot spinning outfit for Brian with a swivel about 2½ feet above the fly.
+Not only does the swivel keep the fly from twirling as the spinning reel twirls the line around the spool, it also prevent the pinched-on weight from sliding down toward the fly.
+It emulates what a fly angler would present to the fish, as best as you could expect.
+After setting up we launched into the water around 8:30 am.
+I gave Brian a short lesson on float-tubing.
+He quickly got the hang of it.
 He even created a method of “dolphin” kicking to propel faster.
 As I knew he would, he remarked how much more interesting it was to fish in a tube than from shore.
 You can cover more water, get a little leg exercise, and lean back in your seat and take a rest while enjoying the scenery.

 We fished Comins until around 1:00 pm on Thursday.
-Both the weather and water were warm.
-Nonetheless, as often happens when I fish mid-week, we hooked up early.
-I was the first to hook into a Cumins’ rainbow, an eighteen incher.
+Both the weather and water felt warm.
+As often happens in the dog days of summer, we hooked up early and then the action slowed by mid-day.
+I was the first to hook into a Cumins’ rainbow of about eighteen inches.
 I wasn’t sure he was that large at first because he seemed more lethargic, less acrobatic than other Comins trout I have caught in the early spring or late fall.
-I suspected the warmed water was going to slow down these usually athletic trout.
-When I brought the trout to the tube I realized he was good size.
-I bought a landing net for Father’s Day, a special one designed for float tubes with a handle length mid-way between a regular net and a boat net.
-It has a special rubber net for releasing the trout without damaging their protective slime.
-I used it for the first time on this rainbow and was pleased at how easier it was to land and release the fish.
+I suspect the warmer water slowed down these usually athletic trout.
+When I brought the trout to the tube I realized he was a good size.
+I recently bought a 20-inch landing net for Father’s Day, a special one designed for float tubes with a handle length mid-way between a regular net and a boat net.
+The net itself is rubber to facilitate releasing the trout without damaging their protective slime.
+I used it for the first time on this rainbow and was pleased at how easy it made landing and releasing the fish.

-We continued to hook up fairly frequently for this time of year, but had lots of trouble landing the fish.
-We both hooked into several good fish that would burrow deep into the weeds and rub off our hooks in the thick water vegetation.
-I always scrunch down the hook barbs to make it easier on the fish and to expedite popping out the hooks, but I was beginning to wish we had those barbs on so we could land more fish.
-Throughout the rest of the morning I landed two sixteen-inch and one fourteen-inch trout to go with our twenty-inch and eighteen-inch beauties.
+We continued to hook up fairly frequently for a mid-summer effort, but we had our share of trouble landing all the fish we hooked.
+We both connected with several good fish that would burrow deep into the weeds and rub off our barbless hooks in the thick water vegetation.
+I always scrunch down the hook barbs to make it easier on the fish and to expedite their release, but I was beginning to wish we had those barbs on so we could have landed those larger trout.
+Throughout the rest of the morning I landed two sixteen and one fourteen-inch trout to go with our twenty and eighteen-inch beauties.
 I would estimate that was nine pounds of trout… not bad on a warm August morning.

-For the afternoon we headed to Cave Lake up in the Schell Creek Mountain Range.
+For the afternoon we headed to Cave Lake in the Schell Creek Mountain Range.
 I was hoping the water would be cooler (it was a little).
 I was also hoping the stocked rainbows would provide a little more action for Brian as I sensed he was getting frustrated, bored, or both from losing so many good fish to the Comins weeds.
 Unfortunately, we didn’t see many fish.
-I got a few small “hits” on my fly, but landed just one ten-inch rainbow.
-Brian got no action.
-The winds started to kick up and I decided it was time to get out of the water and give the fishing a rest.
+I got a few light hits on my fly, but landed just one ten-inch rainbow.
+Brian saw no action.
+When the winds started to kick up I decided it was time to get out of the water and give the fishing a rest.

-We headed back to Ely and checked out a few of the area’s “attractions”.
+We headed back to the city of Ely and checked out a few of the area’s “attractions.”
 We went north towards McGill to check out Basset Lake and Tailings Creek.
 I believe these two waters were products of the copper mines from the 1950’s and 1960’s.
 I remember a Jarbidge hunting trip with Neal in the early 1970’s when the smell of a sulfur-like substance was so great we had to roll up the Landcruiser windows and breath through our shirtsleeves.
 The smelters are gone now, and apparently so are the fishable waters.
-Then we checked out the Ely Train Museum.
-It was closed but the gift shop was open.
-While there is a lot of history there, it was simply a train depot.
+We checked out the Ely Train Museum.
+We were told it was closed but the gift shop was open.
+While there is a lot of history there, if you’re not into trains it isn’t too exciting for a 15-year-old boy.
 The buildings were a little interesting, though.
-You could sense the hustle and bustle that occurred there when the local mines were in their hey-day.
-Driving back to the motel room we drove through some of the older areas of Ely and discovered what Brian and I called, “Ely Graffiti”.
+You could sense the hustle and bustle that occurred there when the local mines were in their heyday.
+Driving back to the motel room we drove through some of the older areas of Ely and discovered what Brian and I called, “Ely Graffiti.”